Setti Warren

-Setti David Warren (born August 25, 1970) is an American politician.
-He served as Mayor of Newton, Massachusetts, a suburb of Boston, and is a former Democratic candidate for United States Senate in 2012.
-He is the first popularly elected African-American mayor in Massachusetts.
+Setti David Warren (August 25, 1970 – November 2, 2025) was an American politician.
+He served as mayor of Newton, Massachusetts, a suburb of Boston, and was a Democratic candidate for United States Senate in 2012.

-Warren ran for Governor of Massachusetts in the 2018 election, announcing his candidacy on May 20, 2017.
-Warren withdrew from the race on April 26, 2018, citing fundraising and financial issues.
+Warren ran for Governor of Massachusetts in the 2018 election, but later withdrew from the race, citing fundraising and financial issues.

 Early life and education

-Warren, along with his twin sister Makeda, was born in 1970 to their parents Joseph and Elpidia (née Lopez) Warren.
+Warren was born on August 25, 1970, alongside his twin sister, Makeda, to Joseph and Elpidia (née Lopez) Warren.
 His father, Joseph D. Warren, was an advisor for Massachusetts Governor Michael Dukakis's 1988 presidential campaign, and worked in the African-American studies department at Northeastern University before his death in 2010.
-His mother, Elpidia Lopez, is a retired social worker.
-He also has a stepmother, Martha L. (Walker) Warren.
-His younger sister Kara, who had struggled with severe asthma throughout her life, died in November 2005 at the age of 27.
+His mother, Elpidia Lopez, was a retired social worker.
+He also had a stepmother, Martha L. (Walker) Warren.
+His younger sister Kara, who had struggled with severe asthma throughout her life, died in November 2005, aged 27.

-Warren completed elementary school at the private school Jackson Walnut Park in Newton and then attended Newton North High School, where he was the class president for all four years, and while he attended Boston College, he was also elected student body president.
+He completed elementary education at the private school Jackson Walnut Park in Newton and then attended Newton North High School, where he was elected president for all four years.
+He attended Boston College, where he was also elected Undergraduate Student Government president.
 He graduated with a Bachelor of Arts in history in 1993.
-He received a Juris Doctor from Suffolk University Law School's night classes in 2006, although he has not taken the bar exam to practice law.
+He received a Juris Doctor from Suffolk University Law School's night classes in 2006, although he never took the bar exam in order to practice law.

 Early career and Navy service

 After graduating from college, Warren worked for two years with his family's consulting business.
 In 1995 he joined the New England branch of U.S. President Bill Clinton's re-election campaign.
-From 1996 to 2000 he worked in several White House Offices under Clinton: the Advance Office, Cabinet Affairs Office, and the Social Office.
-He served as New England regional director of the Federal Emergency Management Agency (FEMA) from 2000 to 2001, where he implemented a performance management system for the office.
-He then worked for two years in fundraising at Boston College.
+From 1996 to 2000, he worked in several White House Offices under Clinton: the Advance Office, Cabinet Affairs Office, and the Social Office.
+He served as New England regional director of the Federal Emergency Management Agency (FEMA) from 2000 to 2001, and then worked for two years in fundraising at Boston College.

 Warren enlisted in the United States Naval Reserve in 2003.
-Around the same time, he joined the presidential campaign of U.S. Senator John Kerry, where he was his trip director.
+Around the same time, he joined the presidential campaign of U.S. Senator John Kerry, and worked as his trip director.
 After the election, Warren became deputy director of Kerry's Massachusetts office.
-Around this time, he served partial terms on the Newton Community Preservation Committee and Economic Development Commission.
-He resigned each mid-term as his career with Kerry developed.
+Around this time, he served partial terms on the Newton Community Preservation Committee and Economic Development Commission..

 In October 2007, Warren left Kerry's office to serve as Naval intelligence specialist in Iraq.
-Before leaving, he assembled a committee to explore a candidacy for mayor of Newton.
-While he was on training in South Carolina in late 2007, his committee filed papers for his election.
+Before leaving, he assembled a committee to explore his candidacy for mayor of Newton.
+During his training in South Carolina in late 2007, his committee filed papers for his election.